Komplex-it/ansible_role_secretserver/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A work-in-progress role to fetch passwords from Delinea Secret Server.

 Requirements
 ------------